bismuthfoundation/BismuthCore/Reference/Dev.md

 ## Status

-All code atm is only copied over from node or bismuthclient repo.
+Code begins to be sorted out but far from final.
-Nothing is in working state nor coherent.
+Nothing is supposed to be in working state nor coherent yet.

-Worked on files will be added there in due time.
+Worked on files are listed thereafter with comments being edited as work goes on.

 - structures.py
   First draft of the core objects.
 Transaction class.
 Compact storage as native properties, and seamless read from/to any needed format.
+  Lowlevel objects, not supposed to be worked on once working.

 - bismuthconfig.py
   BismuthConfig class, settings loading and default values.
   Reorganized key names.
+  Lowlevel object, not supposed to be worked on once working, except for adding config items.

 - bismuthcore.py
-  First draft of the BismuthNode class
+  First draft of the main BismuthNode class

 - combackend.py
   Abstract ancestors for communication backends
+  Lowlevel object, not supposed to be worked on once working.

 - tornadobackend.py
   First draft of an Async, tornado based communication backend.
+  Lowlevel object, not supposed to be worked on once working.

+- helpers.py
+  Helper classes and functions.
+  Lowlevel object, not supposed to be worked on once working.

+- clientcommands.py
+  Handler for the commands used by the core clients, not the node themselves.

 - Utils/convert_db.py
   First tests of db conversion to assess gain of storage space as well as alternatives storage format.

 - Utils/bisnode.py
-  Non working draft of a Bismuth node/daemon.
+  Draft of a Bismuth node/daemon.
+Answers to statusjson only.

 ## Client